 Dog-friendly sites on the canals

-All these places welcome dogs and are provided with dog waste bins.
-Some may require dogs to be on leads.
+All these places welcome dogs but may require dogs to be on leads.
 This list is not exhaustive, these are just some of our favourites.

 Cassiobury Park is Watford's secret gem - not too far from the town centre.
 The park is a tranquil and relaxing place, and also a great location to walk your dog and watch the boats glide past on the Grand Union Canal.
 Don't miss the hump back bridge by the lock.